Anisha Joshi

 Audience outcomes

-- A clinical, not anecdotal, picture of how hybrid working is driving musculoskeletal injury
+- A clinical, not anecdotal, picture of how hybrid working drives musculoskeletal injury

-- A four-step framework for managing and preventing back pain, from the Heal Your Back model
+- The four-step approach to managing and preventing back pain from the Heal Your Back model

-- A clearer line between psychological stress and physical symptoms, and what to do about it
+- A clearer line between psychological stress and physical symptoms, and what to do about both

 Talks